kumarlabgit/ESL-PSC/README.md

 ## Graphical User Interface ##

 If you are new to ESL-PSC and want the simplest path, start with the guide in [`docs/gui-quickstart.md`](docs/gui-quickstart.md).

+For a description of the GUI and ESL-PSC Toolkit features, see the [ESL-PSC Toolkit preprint](https://doi.org/10.48550/arXiv.2605.27677).

 Install the GUI app from the [GitHub Releases page](../../releases/latest).